 .. the final little four letter word on all projects!
-You need to remember to sew the binding on with the help/use of your walking foot.
+You need to remember to sew the binding on with the use of your walking foot.
 This is essential to avoid the layers shifting.
-And, remember that your walking foot often sews a slightly wider than ¼” seam.
+Also, remember that your walking foot often sews a slightly wider than ¼” seam.
 You will need to take it into account when cutting the width of your binding.

-Do sew the binding on BEFORE you trim your project back, i.e. the wadding and backing should still be bigger than your quilt/project.
+Do sew the binding on before you trim your project back, i.e. the wadding and backing should still be bigger than your quilt.
 This way everything is much more stable.

 The little trick on the corners will give you the perfect finish.

-If you would like to see how to do mitred corners on your project – which look very professional – you can watch the video and see how easy it is: click here.
+If you would like to see how to do mitred corners on your project, which look very professional, you can watch the video and see how easy it is by clicking here.

 Quick Stripey Quilt in the background.